 /pa.
 I infer this from KMCS_Walkthrough.doc.

 - To test a signature for the purpose of loading kernel-mode code, the correct option is

 Here is an example batch script that verifies the signature of a file you drop onto it, using

 Unfortunately, signtool verify has limited usefulness.
 It will make sure that your chain of trust extends back to the right place, but it will not tell you about most of the other signature requirements that I have documented above.
-For example, it doesn't warn you about using SHA-2.
+The chain of trust reported by signtool verify is probably affected by the set of trusted root certificates and intermediate certificates that are installed on your computer.
 To actually be confident in your signatures, you need to properly test them, so keep reading.